 Its Second World War (1939-45) service began in North Africa.
 It was there from 1940 to 1942, and took part in the battles of Sidi Barrani (December 1940), Bardia (January 1941) and Sidi Rezegh (November 1941).

 In January 1942, the regiment was sent to Burma where it helped cover the Allied retreat, fighting the last 150 miles as infantry after having to destroy its tanks.
 It then re-equipped in Egypt before fighting alongside 2nd Polish Corps in Italy for the last two years of the war, for which it gained the honour of wearing the crest of the city of Warsaw on its sleeve.

 It served as occupation troops in Germany twice during the late 1940s, before becoming the first armoured unit to deploy to Hong Kong in 1954.
 It kept order there during the 1956 riots and returned to Britain in 1957.

-Explore the history and collections of the 7th Queen's Own Hussars by visiting the Queen's Royal Hussars Museum.
+Discover more about the 7th Queen's Own Hussars by visiting the Queen's Royal Hussars Museum in Warwick.